mspensieri/CaptureRecord/README.md

 This library follows jverkoey's guide for creating iOS frameworks.
 The instructions can be found on his github page here: https://github.com/jverkoey/iOS-Framework

-To bundle into a .framewework, build against the "Framework" targe.
+To bundle into a .framewework, build against the "Framework" target.

 License